Montrio

 Is Montrio a Michelin star restaurant?

-Montrio is featured in the MICHELIN Guide but does not hold a Michelin star.
-The Guide recommends it as a Monterey restaurant worth a visit.
-In Monterey County, the starred restaurants — Aubergine (two stars) and Chez Noir (one star) — are in nearby Carmel-by-the-Sea.
+Montrio is recognized in the MICHELIN Guide's recommended selection and does not hold a star.
+Monterey County's starred restaurants — Aubergine (two stars) and Chez Noir (one star) — are in Carmel-by-the-Sea, about 15 minutes away.
+Montrio is the MICHELIN Guide restaurant located in downtown Monterey itself.

 What is the difference between Michelin-selected and Michelin-starred?